Foreo Luna 3 review: expensive but essential addition to your cleansing routine

 Foreo Luna 3 review: Price

 The good news is that this is smart tech so Luna models are a bit like iPhones.
-The Luna 2 is still available in 4 varieties at £149 and the original Luna is sitting at £109 but the big difference between the generations is the number of touchpoints.
+The Luna 2 is still available in 4 varieties at £149/AU$269 and the original Luna is sitting at £109/AU$209 but the big difference between the generations is the number of touchpoints.
 More than half of the Luna 3 is covered in brush heads for improved cleansing compared to only a small number on the original Luna.
-There’s also the tiny Luna Go at £85 to throw into a travel bag but again, this offers a significantly smaller cleansing area.
+There’s also the tiny Luna Go at £85/AU$149 to throw into a travel bag but again, this offers a significantly smaller cleansing area.

 In terms of competition with other brands, there are, of course, cheaper non-app connected options.
 Boots offers a Sonic Action Cleansing Brush for £29.95 but you will need to replace the heads occasionally for £9.95 for 2 and keep it stocked up with AAA batteries.
 The Luna 3 is a higher investment but it does mean you don’t need to think about buying anything else and the rechargeable battery lasts for an impressive 650 uses before it needs to be plugged in.